Riggd/portfolio/src/process.md

 ### 1. Why are we building?

-- Analyze existing data (analytics, user feedback) to pinpoint the core problem
+- I analyze existing data (analytics, user feedback) to uncover core user issues.

-- I lead workshops & ideation sessions to uncover the "real" problems
+- I lead workshops & ideation sessions to uncover "real" problems.

-- Formulate a clear hypothesis stating the expected impact of any change
+- I formulate clear hypotheses stating the expected impact of any changes.
 </section>
 <section>

 ### 2. What are we building?

-- I start broad, ideating on potential solutions aligning with engineering and product teams to understand technical and business constraints
+- I start broad, ideating on potential solutions aligning with engineering and product teams to understand technical and business constraints.

-- Let's be honest.
-The first idea is rarely the correct one, we'll iterate together to ensure we are spending time on the **correct** solution
+- Let's be honest with ourselves, the first idea is rarely the correct one.
+We'll iterate together to ensure we are spending time on the **right** solution.

-- Validate design solutions.
-I will help you find the right amount of validation to seek, regardless of time constraints
+- I validate design decisions.
+I will help you understand how much and what research methods we can use, regardless of time constraints.
 </section>
 <section>

 ### 3. How are we building & measuring success?

-- I'm an engineers best-friend, my background in engineering allows me to collaborate seamlessly with teams to build design with an impact
+- I'm an engineer's best friend; my background in engineering allows me to collaborate seamlessly with teams to build impactful products.

-- We measure the impact of the final design against the initial hypothesis
+- We'll measure the impact of the final design against the initial hypothesis, and learn from our mistakes.

-- Iterate and improve based on user feedback and business metrics
+- We'll iterate and improve based on user feedback and business metrics.
 </section>
 <section>